ZhiningLiu1998/self-paced-ensemble/README.md

 **Self-paced Ensemble (SPE) is a general learning framework for massive highly imbalanced classification.**

 SPE performs strictly balanced under-sampling in each iteration and is therefore very computationally efficient.
 In addition, SPE does not rely on calculating the distance between samples to perform resampling.
-It can be easily applied to datasets that lack explicit distance metrics (e.g. with categorical features / missing values) without any modification.
+It can be easily applied to datasets that lack well-defined distance metrics (e.g. with categorical features / missing values) without any modification.
 Compared to existing imbalance learning methods, SPE works particularly well on datasets that are large-scale, noisy, and highly imbalanced (e.g. with imbalance ratio greater than 100:1).
 Such kind of data widely exists in real-world industrial applications.

 **This repository contains:**
 - Implementation of Self-paced Ensemble